-If a learner submits no work for the internally assessed component, then the learner should be indicated as being absent from that component on the mark sheets submitted to OCR.
-If a learner completes any work at all for the internally assessed component, then the work should be assessed according to the internal assessment objectives and marking instructions and the appropriate mark awarded, which may be zero.
+If a learner submits no work for the internally assessed components, then the learner should be indicated as being absent from those components when submitting marks to OCR via Interchange or EDI.
+If a learner completes any work at all for the internally assessed components, then the work should be assessed according to the internal assessment objectives and marking instructions and the appropriate mark awarded, which may be zero.